Introduction to Grids, Graphs, and Networks

 are provided.

-are familiarity with college-level linear algebra,
+is familiarity with college-level linear algebra,

 calculus,